Ipomoea bolusiana Schinz

 How to Grow and Care

-Most species have spectacular, colorful flowers and are often grown as ornamentals and a number of cultivars have been developed.
-In the garden, Ipomoeas need full sun and moderately fertile, well-drained soil.
-Provide shelter from wind.
+Most species have spectacular, colorful flowers and are often grown as ornamentals, and many cultivars have been developed.
+Ipomoeas need full sun and moderately fertile, well-drained soil in the garden.
+Provide shelter from the wind.
 Prune climbing species in spring.
 Under glass, provide full light with protection from the hottest sun.
 Water freely and fertilize monthly during the growing season, but water sparingly in winter.
 Climbers and trailing species need support.

 Learn more at How to Grow and Care for Ipomoea.